F O R T R E S S O F S O L I T U D E

 On another note, I am almost totally deaf.

-The schematic, above, is pretty straightforward; based from an R. G. Keen design, using the Mouser 42TM018 audio transformers.
+The schematic, above, is of the second generation, which has several improvements, and is pretty straightforward; based from an R. G. Keen design, using the Mouser 42TM018 audio transformers.
 A 3PDT push-button activates each channel, and when "OFF", the primary side of that channel's transformer is grounded to reduce noise.
 The bipolar 9VDC power supply is inside the enclosure, and it and the transformers are shielded with Mu-metal to prevent stray EMI fields.
 The regulated power supply was a kit I bought from China.

-Each channel switch lights up blue when that channel is active.
+Each channel switch lights up Green when that channel is active, Red when it is off.
 Bi-color LEDs are green when the phase and the ground lift are "normal", and turn red when they are switched.
 There is also a green LED for the power supply "ON", and a red LED for the Boost "ON".
 You can never have enough LEDs on stuff.

 The three guys who invented the blue LED won the Nobel Prize, by the way.
 It was a big deal; everybody thought it was kind of impossible.
 Without blue LEDs, we wouldn't have color screens for iPhones and TV and computers; we wouldn't have white LED lights that are so much more efficient than Thomas Edison's incandescent bulb.